 - Will I have to go for a medical assessment?

 Don’t feel like you have to read this section all at once.
 Take your time.
 Keep coming back to it as you work through the ESA50 questionnaire.

-These pages are created by the Rethink Mental Illness Advice Service in accordance with the Information Standard.
+These pages are created by the Rethink Mental Illness Advice Service.
 Last reviewed in April 2015.
 Next review April 2016.